 In exchange for the GP’s expertise and efforts in investing the capital, the fund pays them a management fee; this is generally between 1.5% to 2% per year of the fund’s committed capital.
 Provided return hurdles are met, GPs are also entitled to carried interest—that is a percentage (usually 20%) of profits generated.
 This is where the the term 2 and 20 comes from though the percentages are generally lower at larger fund sizes.

 While the GPs do not have the funds sitting in their bank account, it is very unusual for an LP to default on a capital call.
 First, an event of default on a capital call would have severe financial consequences for the LP.
+These consequences are usually enshrined upfront in the limited partnership agreement.
 A default can result in the LP forfeiting all or some of their interest in the fund.
 Or the LP may be required to sell their interest to a third party or another non-defaulting LP at a significant discount.
 In addition to financial consequences, a default of a capital call will damage the LP’s relationship with the GP and they most likely will not be able to invest in subsequent funds that the GP might elect to raise.
 A default also hurts the LP’s reputation within the industry.
 Other GPs, particularly the best fund managers and the funds the LP wants to invest in, would be hesitant to work with a LP that has a history of defaulting on a previous capital call.

 In periods of significant economic volatility or cash strain, the LPs will work with the GPs to structure something that will work for both parties.
 GPs generally do not want to burn bridges with LPs who will be the likely providers of capital for future funds.